MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/README.md

 ## Goals

-The goal is to estimate weekly data for each SKU (Stock Keeping Unit), so that the sum of weekly data reaches satisfactory accuracy for monthly data.

-The goal is to build a model for predicting national weekly data for each SKU (Stock Keeping Unit), which the sum of weekly data will reach 97% accuracy compared to monthly data.
+The goal is to build a ML model for predicting national weekly data for each SKU (Stock Keeping Unit) from internal source, which the sum of this predeicted values meets min.
+97% accuracy compared to external monthly data.

 This project describes the methodology and procedure for one SKU whose actual name has been blinded.